 Yards are an important element that create scale and character for an area.
-Most single-family homes in the neighbourhood have typical front yards of 6.1 to 7.3 metres (20 to 24 feet) and 1.0 metres (3 foot) sideyards.
-Typical rear yards are 7.6 metres (25 feet).
-These front yards provide a continuous strip of open space along the street edge while rear yards provide private outdoor open space.
+Most single-family homes in the neighbourhood have typical front yards of 6.1 to 7.3 metres (20 to 24 feet) and 1.0 metre (3 foot) side yards.
+These front yards provide a continuous strip of open space along the street edge.
+The issue of providing setbacks from the ALRT is complex and requires consideration of the benefits to site development and impact mitigation.

-New development should use building setbacks that respect and continue the existing yard rhythm and character of the neighbourhood.
+New development should use building setbacks that respond to ALRT impacts and respect and continue the existing yard rhythm and character of the neighbourhood.